-For those who are publicly insured and facing opioid addiction, including heroin, fentanyl or prescription narcotics, there is hope.
+There is hope for those who are publicly insured and facing opioid addiction, including heroin, fentanyl, or prescription narcotics.
 But it may not be what you’ve heard.
 In fact, it’s probably the opposite of what many advertisements, public service announcements, media outlets, TV shows, and social media have been telling you.
-Groundbreaking research indicates that the traditional medically-supervised “detoxification” process doesn’t work.
-Plus, it’s astronomically expensive and excruciating.
-Shockingly, abstinence based programs are actually more effective than detox alone, according to the National Institute on Drug Abuse.
-The most effective way to treat the brain disease of opioid addiction is through medication assistance (MAT), individual counseling, group therapy, and social services support.
-Peer support can also play an important role.
-Either way you slice it, beating addiction is hard.
-It can feel insurmountable at times, but the good news is that tens of thousands of people have entered long-term recovery from opioid addiction.
+Groundbreaking research indicates that the traditional medically supervised “detoxification” process doesn’t work.
+Additionally, it can be an astronomically expensive process as well as a physically and emotionally demanding experience.
+Surprisingly, abstinence-based programs are actually more effective than detox alone, according to the National Institute on Drug Abuse.
+The most effective way to treat the brain disease of opioid addiction is through medication assisted treatment (MAT), individual counseling, group therapy, and social services support.

+Overcoming addiction is hard.
+It can feel insurmountable at times, but the good news is that tens of thousands of people have entered long-term recovery from opioid and alcohol addiction.
 No single method works perfectly for everyone, but chances are someone with a story similar to yours has found help.

 This has to change.
 Unfortunately, though, many states have regulations on the books that push people to detox programs instead of outpatient drug rehab.
-For those on Medicaid, some states even require proof that a patient has failed out of detox only programs before approving coverage for a more comprehensive treatment option with buprenorphine.
+For those on Medicaid, some states even require proof that a patient has failed out of detox-only programs before approving coverage for a more comprehensive treatment option with buprenorphine.

 If we can collectively pull more people from detox only into comprehensive, evidence-based outpatient care, the outlook for addiction wouldn’t be so bleak.
 It’s going to take listening to the research and adapting accordingly.
 This means changes to public policy.
 It means the media narrative has to change.
 It also means less stigma from the general public.
 The Annals of Internal Medicine didn’t quite say that we can beat addiction, but this new study lays out the playbook for us.
 Now we need to act.